ivan-usov-org/bec/docs/source/developer/scans/scan_stubs.md

 ```

-Especially for fly scans, the asynchronous way is useful as it allows you to start your flyer and in the meantime do other operations.
+Especially for fly scans, the non-blocking way is useful as it allows you to start your flyer and in the meantime do other operations.

 ```python
 def fly_scan_core(self):